flybywiresim/docs/docs/start/fbw-versions.md

 === "Development Version (recommended)"

-    Development will have the latest features that will end up in the next stable.
-In general this version has the latest fixes and newest features but also a slightly higher risk of containing bugs as features had less time to be used and tested be users.
+    Development will have the latest features that will eventually end up in the next stable release.
+In general this version has the latest fixes and newest features but also a slightly higher risk of containing bugs as features had less time to be used and tested by users.

     This version updates often and sometimes several times a days.
 We recommend to update this version via our installer before every start of the simulator.

-    Every addition to the development version is code reviewed and tested by several people, our QA Team and also interested users.
+    Every addition to the development version is code-reviewed and tested by several people, our QA Team and also interested users.
 In general it tends to be very stable and robust.

     Latest additions to this version can be seen either in the official [CHANGELOG](https://github.com/flybywiresim/a32nx/blob/master/.github/CHANGELOG.md) or the commits to the master branch of the project: : [Github Commits to Master](https://github.com/flybywiresim/a32nx/commits/master)